mattiasakesson/FEDn_Brats_pytorch_project/README.md

 # FEDn Brats pytorch project

 ## Pre-process data
 YOU NEED TO HAVE THE BRATS_2020 DATASET ON YOUR MACHINE!
-ELSE CONTACT ANDERS.
+ELSE CONTACT ANDERS. \
+Change: <PATH/TO/DATA> to the location you have your data and: <NEW/DATA/PATH>  to the location you wish to store the transformed data.

 ```console